 You won’t find Northern Vietnamese chè bắp online or in Vietnamese cookbooks either and that’s because in Hanoi and elsewhere in Northern Vietnam they call their sweet corn pudding by a different name, and that’s che ngo, or more correctly, chè ngô.

 There are a few differences between Southern Vietnam’s chè bắp and Northern Vietnam chè ngô.
 The big difference is that the Southern Vietnamese chè bắp is made with glutinous rice, also known as sticky rice, as well as tapioca pearls or sago pearls.

-Note that tapioca pearls and sago pearls are not the same and can’t always be used interchangeably but in Southeast Asia, especially in Vietnam and Cambodia, cooks will often recommend one and if you can’t get hold it, they’ll suggest you use the other.
+Note that tapioca pearls and sago pearls are not the same, however, they are often used interchangeably in Southeast Asia, especially in Vietnam, Cambodia and Thailand where cooks will often recommend one and if you can’t get hold of it, they’ll suggest you use the other.
 They are very much used interchangeably here in Cambodia.

 In Southern Vietnam, the corn kernels are generally shaved off the cob with a grater, so the pieces are smaller than in Central Vietnam and the North, where the corn is typically sliced off the cob with a knife, and you can really taste the corn and it has more texture.

 In the Southern Vietnamese chè bắp recipes, you’ll always see pandan leaves on the ingredients list.
 They give the dessert that distinctive floral taste and scent that many desserts in the South, as well as in Cambodia and Thailand, have.

 I personally prefer the Northern Vietnamese chè ngô as I like the bigger pieces of corn, I don’t think the pandan flavour is necessary – in a way, it’s distracting – and I like that it tastes just as savoury as it is sweet, whereas the Southern Vietnam sweet corn pudding can sometimes be almost sickly sweet.